drufball/yosai/_drafts/complications.md

 <br />
 <br />

-Denri managed to duck back into the main hallway before another set of guards came from the direction she had heard voices earlier.
-They went running in the direction of Denri's prisoners.
+Denri managed to duck back into the main hallway before another set of guards came from the direction she saw light earlier.
+They went running towards Denri's prisoners.

 Denri turned, planning to head out the way she came.
-But before she could take a step, a sound caught her attention.
-It sounded like a child crying.
-The sobs were coming from the other hallway, where the latest batch of guards had come from.
+But before she could take a step, she heard a sound like a child crying.
+The sobs were coming from the direction where the latest batch of guards had come from.

-Denri's feet were moving before she'd fully processed the information.
+Denri's feet were moving before she'd processed the information.
 She poked her head around the corner to make sure the guards weren't looking behind them, then darted further into the compound.

-After a couple twists and turns, Denri found herself peering around a corner into a large room with more hallways peeling off to the right and straight ahead.
-This area was more brightly lit, and there was a low table near the hallway to the right.
-It was covered in bottles of sake and playing cards.
+After a couple twists and turns, Denri found herself peering around a corner into a large room with hallways continuing to the right and straight ahead.
+This area was more brightly lit, with several lanterns around a low table near the right hallway.
+The table was covered in bottles of sake and playing cards.

 On the far left wall, two individuals were chained to the floor.
 One was a middle aged man who had clearly lived a hard life.
 His short, thick black hair was streaked throughout with gray and his skin was leathery from sun exposure.
 Scars crisscrossed his arms and face.